Versión en Español

 Presenters:

-Gabe Taylor, Disability Rights California (DRC), Gracie Doran, Disability Rights California (DRC), Representative, Orange County Elections, Representative, Orange County Transit Authority (OCTA)
+Gabe Taylor, Disability Rights California Gracie Doran, Disability Rights California Roxana Castro, Orange County Registrar of Voters Adrien Gabriel, Orange County Registrar of Voters

 TUESDAY